grazhopper/svndumptool/README.txt

 Known bugs:
  * EOL's aren't fixed in a file which was copied and the old file was not a text file.
- * Produces temp files in the current directory (named tmpnodeN).
  * Diff shows a few Text changes after eolfix !?!